s06a/to-remember/editors/vi-vim.md

 ```
 $
 ```

 jump to the first line
 ```
 gg
 ```

 jump to the last line
 ```
 G
 ```

+jump to the nth line: type line number then `G`

 move to the next word
 ```
 w
 ```

 move to the previous word
 ```
 b
 ```

 ## to delete content